kees-/Celeste64/README.md

 ### Logic and gameplay

 - Weather can be set in maps with `WeatherType` = `snow`, `rain`, or `none`. `snowAmount` etc is deprecated
+- Levels.json can contain `Disabled` boolean flag to hide levels from the overworld